-Below are a few resources that we've gathered to keep kids learning.
+Below are a few resources that we've gathered to better link kids to current events.

 Thank you to all our tuned-in listeners who contribute to our ever-growing page of go-to information.